deepdeepdot/nano-deep-learning/README.md

 ### Nano Deep Learning for Teens in 7 Sessions

-This course was prepared for the Nanohacker community
+This course was prepared for the [Nanohacker](https://www.nanohackers.org/) community.
+Thanks to [Thoughtworks](https://www.thoughtworks.com/locations/new-york) for hosting our sessions!

     $ git clone https://github.com/deepdeepdot/nano-deep-learning.git
     $ cd nano-deep-learning